Blogs/AI

 1 of 8

-olmOCR is an open-source OCR tool designed for high-throughput conversion of PDFs and documents into plain text.
-I focused on how well it preserved reading order and handled structured content during testing.
-It supports tables, equations, handwriting, and more.
+olmOCR is an open-source OCR tool built for high-throughput conversion of PDFs and documents into plain text.
+During testing, I focused on how well it preserved reading order and handled structured content such as tables, equations, and handwriting.
+It is designed for large-scale document processing where speed and text extraction matter.

 OCR Models Compared